-You study two compulsory courses: Biomedical Sciences 3, the cornerstone to the theme of developing knowledge from experiment and Reproductive Biology 3.
+You will study two compulsory courses: Biomedical Sciences 3, the cornerstone to the theme of developing knowledge from experiment, and Reproductive Biology 3.

 With individual supervisor support you will complete a major research project that can involve original laboratory-based research or library-based, literature analysis-based research.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Teaching takes place at both the University’s Central Area and the King’s Buildings campus.
 You will have access to the University's libraries and computer laboratories.
 Study materials are available online.